pesterhazy/bash2bb/README.md

 This can be useful in two ways:

-- Conversion: You are running into limitations with a bash script, so you'd like to convert it to babashka. `bash2bb` gives you a rough translation of the existing code.
-Don't blindly trust the output – always review the generated script.

-- Learning: You know how to perform a certain action in bash and you'd like to know how to do the same in babashka.
+- Learning: You already know how to perform a certain task in bash and you'd like to know how to do the same thing in babashka.
 With `bash2bb`, you can translate your bash knowledge into the beginning of a babashka program.

+- Upgrading: You are running into limitations with a bash script, so you'd like to convert it to babashka. `bash2bb` gives you a rough translation of the existing code.
+But don't blindly trust the output – always review the generated script!

-*This is an early alpha.
+*This is an early alpha release.
 Lots of bash language constructs aren't working*

 ## Installation